Low Level Programming

 in which case it is just a view of the

-Source bits in
+Source bits in the formal

-S and not a
+S and not a copy.
+For a

-type is a by-copy type, however.
+Source type that is not a

 The compiler can restrict instantiations but implementers are advised by the language standard to avoid them unless they are required by the target environment.
 For example, an instantiation for types for which unchecked conversion can't possibly make sense might be disallowed.